-The following list will give you an idea of the types of workshops and activities that are organized by the SSAC.
-Some of these activities may be repeated in future, so if you see an activity that you'd like to see featured again, please let us know by contacting firstname.lastname@example.org
+The following list will give you an idea of the types of workshops and activities that were organized by the SSAC.

 First Annual General Meeting and Workshop Day

 SSAC is excited to have had our first Annual General Meeting and to have hosted a successful day full of seminars and workshops in February 2003.
 With wonderful speakers on topics that ranged from Galleries and Jurying, Spirituality and the Creative Process, Getting Ready to Export, Financing, Copyrights, Intellectual Property, and Internet Galleries, every participant had the opportunity to come away with something new.

 First Annual SSAC Festival

 The first annual festival, held in Bridgewater in September 2002, was a success!
 We had great membership support with 44 of our 59 members exhibiting, displaying diverse skills and talents - from artists working in traditional mediums to furniture designers and woodworkers to soaps and fiber art.
 We had 400 visitors to the show, and a terrific response from the invited guests to the press party, even though the show was on very short notice.
 We received great, helpful feedback from the participants, which we will use when organizing our next event.